 Our advice: Give yourself some extra time to get to and from campus, and consider trying out a new commute.

 Parking restrictions and traffic controls will be in place along Montlake Boulevard NE from mid-morning until evening.
+For information on disability parking, click here.

 If you need to work on campus on Commencement day, or any day next week, you can reach out to our Commute Options team for help planning your route to campus.